oscar-bender-stone/honors-thesis/source/1_introduction.typ

   (besides goals and organization)!
 May be easier to focus on AIT (Algorithmic Information Theory) for our purposes.

-  -

-- Synthesis of information theory + past paragraph

-  - We want to explore _information_ as a universal framework.

-    - Major goal: address information _on_ information.

-      - Motivation: transfer between different things!

-        - Logics: proofs!

-        - Models: properties!

-        - Solvers: techniques and checkpoints!
-Reduces computation!

-        - And more!

-  - But what _is_ information?

-    - So many examples: hard to know where we should go!

-      - Algorithmic ideas.

-      - Specific formulations in logics.

-      - High level properties.

-      - Probabilistic information.

-    // TODO: refine this!
-This is almost the PREMISE of what we're doing
+  - Main problem: _how_ do we manage information?
+This thesis is ALL about the organization of information!
+That is, reuse!
+This is exactly in line with compression, but the _how_!

-    - _Can_ start at an indirect approach to ensure we don't miss anything: indirectly define things by how they are _checked_.
-This checker/verifier MUST be a Turing machine (using a standard notion!).
+  - Connects back to Turing machines - we can _use_ Turing machines as our "generalized theories".
+Main philosophy: represent things by how they are _checked_.
+So this is done by a total Turing machine!

-    - Emphasize: finding a certificate is _not_ guaranteed, e.g., finding a proof of a theorem in first order logic.

-    - To simplify this: we have _verifiers_/_checkers_ that take in binary strings called _certificates_.
-Correct certificates are accepted by the checker, and rejected otherwise.

-    - _Use this definition to justify universality!_
+  - Why is Chaitin's work so useful here?
+Because it explains WHAT EXACTLY we need in the metatheory! *Enough information to encode itself to talk about all other theories!*

+    - Address Trusted Computing Base here or in next paragraph!

 Our overarching architecture is based on a key idea: separate _cheap queries_ from _expensive search_.
 We develop the entire theory of queries and enable